Skip to main content

 On the Origin of Chaos in the Asteroid Belt

-N. Murray et al. (1998).
+Murray, N. et al. (1998).
 The Astronomical Journal

 It is showed that many three-body resonances involving the longitude of Saturn are chaotic.
 They gave simple expressions for the width of the chaotic region and the associated Lyapunov time.